-I Love Desserts but My Stomach Does Not
+I Love Desserts but My Stomach Doesn’t

-In extreme cases, a baby with CSID may fail to grow normally and could have a lot of stomach problems every time they eat table sugar.
-The symptoms of CSID may not always be extreme.
-The symptoms can be different from one person to another.
-Because CSID does not look the same for everyone, it makes the diagnosis more challenging for doctors.
+In extreme cases, babies with CSID may fail to grow normally and could have a lot of stomach problems every time they eat table sugar.
+The symptoms of CSID may not always be extreme; in fact, they can differ from one person to another.
+Because the symptoms of CSID are not the same for everyone, it makes the diagnosis more challenging for doctors.

 Most of you have heard of lactose intolerance.
-People with lactose intolerance cannot digest the lactose sugar found in milk and other dairy products.
-People with lactose intolerance will either avoid foods and drinks containing lactose or will eat foods that have lactose with a supplement that contains the proteins that can digest lactose.
-If they do not take the supplement, these people will experience gassiness, diarrhea and other stomach issues.
+People with lactose intolerance can’t digest the lactose sugar found in milk and other dairy products.
+They either avoid foods and drinks containing lactose or take a supplement that contains the proteins that can digest lactose.
+If they do not take the supplement, they experience gassiness, diarrhea, and other stomach issues.

 If you have CSID, it’s important for you to be properly diagnosed.
 You can go to sucroseintolerance.com for more information and even find information for your doctor.
 If you do have CSID, there are ways to treat your condition.
 Maybe then you can have your desserts and eat them, too.